Presented by the Department of Mathematics and Statistics at Sacramento State

 The event will take place on April 30 from 3:30–4:45pm in Brighton Hall, Room 202.
 Please join us at 3:15 for light refreshments before the talk.
 There is also an option to join via Zoom if you can not attend in person.
 Please indicate how you plan to attend when registering for the event.

-Click here to register for the 2024 Change Maker Event
+Registration for the 2024 Change Maker Event is now closed

 Flyer credit: Nikita Aleksandrova